 A calm down corner is a great strategy to use if you’re a teacher, caregiver, or parent.
-It creates a specific place for children to practice the skills they need to self-soothe, regulate emotions, and process feelings in a positive, integrated way.
+The calm corner creates a specific place for children to practice the skills they need to self-soothe, regulate emotions, and process feelings in a positive, integrated way.

 Why Create a Calm Down Corner

-A calm down corner gives children a dedicated space where they can take a break from overwhelming emotions.
-It is a place to get away, check-in, and reset their system.
+A calm down corner gives children a dedicated space where they can break from overwhelming emotions and center themselves.
 Knowing there is a place where they can work through difficult feelings can empower children to learn new coping skills.

 What Items to Put in a Calm Down Corner

-A calm down corner gives children space and tools to help them develop social and emotional skills.
+A calm down corner gives children space and the tools that help them develop social and emotional skills.
 The goal is a calming environment combined with toys and activities that foster these skills.
-Every child is different, so offering a variety of tools and resources is helpful for them to discover their individual soothing strategies.

-- Create a space that is easy to find and access when a child needs it.
+- Have the space be easy to find and access when a child needs it.

 - It should provide a sense of privacy and peace.

-- Have a chair, bean bag, or large pillow so the child can sit comfortably.
+- Have a chair or bean bag so a child can sit comfortably.

 - Maybe provide a table so they can work on different activities.

-- Provide visual charts on the walls to help children recognize the emotions they are experiencing, deep breathing exercises, mindfulness practices, yoga exercises, and other calming activities.
+- Provide visual charts on the walls to remind children of skills like Zones of Regulation, deep breathing exercises, mindfulness practices, and other calming activities.

 These activities help a child identify and process their emotions:

-- Provide items like a pinwheel, expandable ball, or BE Buddy™ to remind the child to practice deep breathing techniques (read more about deep breathing exercises here).
+- Provide items like a pinwheel, expandable ball, or BE Buddy® to remind the child to practice deep breathing techniques (read more about deep breathing exercises here).

-- For school-age children, provide art and writing supplies so they can express their feelings with words or artwork.
-This can be an important way for them to process and manage their emotions.
+- For school-age children, provide art and writing supplies to express their feelings with words or artwork.
+This can be an important way for them to process and release their emotions.

-- Move Mindfully® Card Deck-this card deck offers yoga-based movement and mindfulness exercises to empower kids using mind/body tools and coping strategies when tired, anxious or when big feelings set-in.
-It is thoughtfully organized into groups (breathing, movement, rest, and partner work) and offers clear and concise instructions and tips to help kids cultivate awareness, self-regulation, and soothing strategies.
+- Move Mindfully® Card Deck-offering yoga-based movement and mindfulness exercises to empower kids using mind/body tools and coping strategies when tired, anxious, or big feelings set-in.

 Learn More Ways to Promote Calm and Reduce Stress

-If you’re looking for new ideas and tools to help your child discover their own coping strategies, sign up to join our community to receive monthly newsletters packed with actionable insights and tips to help your child be calm, confident, and connected.
+If you are looking for more ideas and tools to help your child discover their coping strategies, sign up to join our community, or follow us on social media.

 Thanks for reading,

-PS: If you are looking for more resources to help your child build resiliency skills and habits, download the FREE Resiliency Guide for kids today!
+P.S.
+A gift for you!
+Download the FREE Self-Care for Kids Guide today!
 This printable 32-page guide is a great resource to help your child develop wellness from the inside out!